Skip to main content

 Key Point

 Agencies may decide that digital workers with low adverse impact levels do not require a digital identity.
-If an agency’s policy demands that all digital workers require a digital identity, they should follow the Moderate level process.
+If an agency’s policy demands that all digital workers have a digital identity, they should follow the Moderate level process.

-Table 4.
-Sponsorship (SP) Process
+Table 4: Sponsorship (SP) Process

 ID 5 Action Low Moderate High Critical